gameduell/dataneeds/INTRO.md

 Normally data is stored as records, grouping together related information.

-In Declares records are defined referencing fields of entites and other records.
+In Declarative records are defined referencing fields of entites and other records.

 / There's an Event class that is both Entity and the primitive record of itself. /